 Amberina is the name given to a type of glass with gradient color that starts out red at the top of the piece and changes to amber at the bottom.
 Variations in hue range from lighter shades that look almost pastel pink and yellow to rich, deep tones of ruby red and amber.

 A number of different companies manufactured this type of glass beginning in the late 1800s and continuing into the early 20th century.
-It was originally developed by New England Glass Company, however, in 1883.
+It was originally developed by New England Glass Company in 1883.
 “The earliest Amberina has a flint quality and an excellent resonance when tapped lightly,” according to The Collector’s Encyclopedia of American Art Glass by John A. Shuman III.

 The shading in the glass was achieved by small amounts of gold being added to transparent amber glass (much in the same way cranberry glass is made).
 The top portions of the glass objects being crafted were then cooled and reheated to get the shadings from red to yellow.

-Blown glass patterns in Amberina made with the assistance of molds include swirls, ribs, thumbprint, and quilted designs.
-They will have a pontil mark on the bottom of the piece indicating they were made in this way.
+Blown glass patterns in Amberina were made with the assistance of molds including swirls, ribs, thumbprint, and quilted designs.
+They have a pontil mark (a kind of scar) on the bottom of the piece indicating they were made in this way.

 Pressed glass pieces, such as those by not only New England Glass but Hobbs as well, will not have pontil marks.
-Some of these mimic cut glass patterns.
+Some of these pressed glass items mimic cut glass patterns.
 New England Glass also made cut Amberina that has ruby red glass on the surface that was cut through to reveal the amber glass underneath.
 Sometimes wares made by New England Glass are found with paper labels reading “N.E.G.W.
 Amberina.”

-Painted and Flashed-on Amberina
+Painted and Flashed-On Amberina

 Painting on Amberina glass looks like enameling at first glance but it is not as durable.
 The paint was made using a mixture of copper oxide and yellow ochre, according to Shuman.
 It was fixed with a high temperature, cooled and painted again before being reheated.
-In pieces were the painting has worn away, iridescent streaks will be present when examined closely.
+In pieces where the painting has worn away, iridescent streaks will be present when examined closely.
 Values are not as high for these pieces as if they were in original condition.

-As a way to produce the look without the high cost, Amberina was also made used the “flashed” process.
-What this means is that a base piece of solid amber glass was partially coated with a glass mixture containing gold, and that would produce a red color.
+As a way to produce the look without the high cost, Amberina was also made using the “flashed” process.
+A base piece of solid amber glass was partially coated with a glass mixture containing gold; this produced a red color.
 These pieces have a more distinct line where one color ends and the other begins rather than the natural graduation of coloring in pieces that were more costly to produce.
 These flashed items are not as desirable to collectors, and the value is lower in comparison to true Amberina wares.